NikaGiorgadze713/money-transfer/README.md

 - Docker (with Docker Compose)

-No other tools, runtimes, or package managers are required on the host machine — everything builds and runs inside containers.
+No other tools, runtimes, or package managers are required on the host machine, everything builds and runs inside containers.

 ## Running the App